Sometimes the right product comes around at the right time!

 The final frustration, and it seems so simple, was where to store documents!
 We tried putting stuff into Dynamics NAV, into shared folders, public folders in Outlook, SharePoint and Trello again.
 We tried them all, often at the same time!
 How is it that you can search the entire internet for a random phrase and get answers in milliseconds, but you can’t find a document in your own organisation?

 Some background.
-We have around 200 members of our team at TNP, growing with new staff every month.
+We have over 200 members of our team at TNP, growing with new staff every month.
 Something like 50% of these people work from home or out and about at customers, so are well seasoned remote workers.
 The rest default to sitting in offices in Newbury, Manchester, Derby, Porto and Dublin.
 We were already an organisation of very happy Office 365 users.
 It’s the obvious and simple way to make the right Microsoft tools available to all our staff, from email to Word, Excel and PowerPoint, without requiring a lot of IT effort.
 Then Microsoft Teams appeared and, in one ‘box’ (funny how we still say ‘out-of-the-box’ when boxes have long since gone), we got something that solved all the issues we were facing before.

 "How is it that you can search the entire internet for a random phrase and get answers in milliseconds, but you can’t find a document in your own organisation?"